 Dual-role concerns: The researcher's position as both principal and investigator presented potential challenges to objectivity, despite methodological safeguards implemented to address these concerns.

-Time constraints: One academic year may have been insufficient to observe long-term impacts of meeting participation on teaching practices.
+Time constraints: One academic year may have been insufficient to observe the long-term impacts of meeting participation in teaching practices.

 Cultural specificity: Findings may not transfer to non-Arab educational contexts due to unique cultural dynamics.